glpi-project/docdev/source/plugins/notifications.rst

    $conf = Config::getConfigurationValues('plugin:sms');
    //$conf will be ['server' => '', 'port' => '']

 That said, we need to create a class to handle the settings, and a front file to display them.
-The class must be named ``GlpiPlugin\Sms\NotificationSmsSetting`` and must be in the ``src/NotificationSmsSetting.class.php``.
+The class must be named ``GlpiPlugin\Sms\NotificationSmsSetting`` and must be in the ``src/NotificationSmsSetting.php`` file.
 It have to extends the ``NotificationSetting`` core class :

 .. code-block:: php